TheCandidStartup/TheCandidStartup.github.io/_drafts/jekyll-pagination-tagging.md

 I noticed that the Cayman theme includes a button (used to add a "View on GitHub" button to the home page of project repo documentation).
 The button styling looks great but is intended to be part of the site header.
 Then I realized I could solve my second problem too, by moving the navigation controls into the bottom margin of the site header.

 Unfortunately, that does involve hacking extra logic into `default.html`.
-However, I was able to make the changes generically.
+However, I was able to make the changes generic.
 Here's the sum total of the logic I added.

 {% raw %}
 ```